Project-4-Team-2/Project-4-Team-2/README.md

 ## Ethical Considerations ##

-1. Copy right - The dataset was obtained from kaggle website with CC BY 4.0 license which allows users to share and adapt the dataset for any purpose with no issue of copywrite.
+1. Copyright - This dataset was obtained from the Kaggle website with CC BY 4.0 license, which allows users to share and adapt the dataset for any purpose with no associated copyright issues.

-2. Privacy and Data Protection - Personal information of patients and doctors are protected in this dataset
+2. Privacy and Data Protection - Patient Private Health Information (PHI) and Medical Doctor information was intentionally anonymized in this dataset for the protection of patient and medical practitioner privacy.

 3. Distribution of Benefits - The dataset used in this project is for education purposes.
-The dataset was analyzed and presented publicly and transparently which can bring pulics' attention to diagnosis of Alzheimer's disease.
+The dataset was analyzed and presented publicly and transparently in order to better represent the risks and complications associated with the Alzheimer Disease.

 ## Data Source References ##